-1. Gently place filled tubes in the rotor compartments (balancing the rotor as described on page 2-7).

-- 2. Place a rotor cap (Catalog No. 03996) into each rotor compartment that contains a filled tube.
-Push the rotor cap into the tube compartment until it is properly seated; when properly seated, the edge of the cap will be approximately flush with the top of the outer edge of the tube compartment (see Figure 2-3). - 3.
-Separate the locking nut from the rotor cover, and check the locking nut O-ring and rotor cover O-ring for scuffs, cracks, or breaks.
-Replace if necessary (see Figure 3-1 for replacement part catalog numbers).
+- 1. Gently place the filled and sealed ULTRACRIMP[®] tubes in the tube compartments, balancing the rotor as described in previous paragraph. - 2.
+Place a rotor cap (Catalog No. 03996) in each tube compartment that contains a tube.
+Push the rotor cap into the tube compartment until it is properly seated; when properly seated, the edge of the cap will be approximately flush with the top of the outer edge of the tube compartment.
+See figure 2-3.

-Do not put a rotor cap in empty tube compartments.
+CAUTION Do not put a rotor cap in an empty tube compartment.
 Rotor caps should only be installed in compartments that contain a filled tube.